Sight Singing and Ear Training I and II/Jazz Theory/Jazz Arranging /Combos/Jazz Ensemble Vocal Jazz Ensemble/Jazz Guitar Ensemble

-Jamie Begian has carved out a place in the highly competitive New York City jazz scene as a uniquely gifted composer and a dedicated educator.
+Jamie Begian carved out a place in the highly competitive New York City jazz scene as a uniquely gifted composer and a dedicated educator.
 Through his performances with The Jamie Begian Big Band, the PULSE Composer Federation and his teaching at Western Connecticut State University, Jamie Begian has honed his message of uncompromising excellence and uncompromising individuality by demanding the utmost of musical integrity from himself and his students.

 The Jamie Begian Big Band’s second CD, entitled “Big Fat Grin” (Innova 762) has received much critical acclaim too.
 MuzikReviews.com calls it “…as fine a collection of original modern jazz compositions as one could expect to find, performed flawlessly by a tight group of talented players” and Lucid Culture says “Big Fat Grin, the new album by the Jamie Begian Big Band delivers everything a modern big band jazz outfit ought to: it’s a treat for anyone who goes for an intricate mesh of textures and a BIG, boisterous, ecstatic yet cerebral sound.”

-Jamie is also a founding member of PULSE – a federation of 5 composers dedicated to creating new music that defies classification as either jazz or classical music.
+Jamie was a founding member of PULSE – a federation of 5 composers dedicated to creating new music that defies classification as either jazz or classical music.
 Since 2004 PULSE has performed at various venues both in and out of New York City including Roulette, Barbes, Galapagos, St. Peter’s Church and a showcase performance at the 2007 International Association of Jazz Education annual conference in New York City.
 PULSE has also collaborated with the TAKE (Takeh) Dance Ensemble presenting “Five Points” at Merce Cunningham Studios in New York City (December 20111) and “Distance of the Moon” at Judson Memorial Church in New York City (October 2010).

 Jamie has received numerous awards as a composer: he won the prestigious “Charlie Parker Award” presented by the BMI Jazz Composers Workshop in 2001 and has won ASCAP Plus awards every year from 2002-2011.